It is a rare condition in which the bone marrow does not produce a specific type of white blood cell, most often neutrophils.

-There are two types of agranulocytosis, the first type is congenital, which means that you are born with the condition.
+There are two types of agranulocytosis; the first type is congenital, which means you are born with the condition.
 The second type is acquired.
 You can get agranulocytosis from certain medications or medical procedures.

 In both forms of agranulocytosis, you have a dangerously low neutrophil count.

-Healthy levels in adults generally fall in the range of 1,500 to 8,000 neutrophils per microliter (mcL) of blood.
+Healthy levels in adults generally fall in 1,500 to 8,000 neutrophils per microliter (mcL) of blood.
 In agranulocytosis, it has less than 500 per mcL.

-In acquired agranulocytosis, something causes the bone marrow to not make neutrophils or to produce neutrophils that do not develop into fully mature, functional cells.
+In acquired agranulocytosis, something causes the bone marrow not to make neutrophils or produce neutrophils that do not develop into fully mature, functional cells.

 It’s also possible that something is causing the neutrophils to die too quickly.
 In congenital agranulocytosis, you inherit a genetic abnormality that causes it.